Primarily responsible for gathering sound waves and localization. (made entirely of cartilage)

 (used for chronic OM)

-allow for direct ventilation of the middle ear and secondary fluid drainage.
+to allow for direct ventilation of the middle ear and secondary fluid drainage.

 When thick mucoid secretions, ofter forced through the ET by sneezing or excessive pressure when blowing the nose, accumulate in the middle ear.